a-flyleaf/ygbtdm/scenes.md

 Among the eliminated stragglers, Kay Lin is already out, and Caleb is trying to convince everyone Joce is a threat.
 It's unclear how much headway he's making; Joce's paranoia suggests it's nearly everyone.
 Gary steps in, sick of the drama, and invites her and anyone else who wants no part in it to join him at his place.
 Joce is wary, but rabbits outside convince her otherwise.

 Gary and the accountant are still together, and once at the house, Joce decides to investigate.
 She sends Kay Lin off to get a read on whether people are actually suspicious, which is mostly an excuse to make Kay Lin stop shadowing her.
-While exploring, Joce determines that the house hasn't been lived in (there are no electrical outlets, no ephemera, barren rooms).
-There's a locked study, and though she finds an odd path underground, she trips on uneven flooring and reaggravates the sprain.
+While exploring, Joce determines that the house hasn't been lived in (there are no electrical outlets, no ephemera, barren rooms; not even a lock on the restroom).
+There's a study, though furniture blocks it from the inside and can't be moved without being obvious; a door around back, which also seems closed; and though she finds an odd path underground, she trips on uneven flooring and reaggravates the sprain.
 Kay Lin catches up and claims no one seems to care; Joce doesn't buy it, and refuses to let her look at the injury.
 It's confirmation this isn't as removed from the "real world" as Joce thought it was.

 The accountant, alerted by the ruckus, interrupts them both to announce drinks are being served.
 Implication: attendance is mandatory.
 And someone wants to talk to them.